libish-jacob/Blog/_posts/2016-12-01-code-highlighting-post.md

 title: Syntax Highlighting Post
 description: Demo post displaying the various ways of highlighting code in Markdown.
 modified: 'Thu Dec 01 2016 05:30:00 GMT+0530 (India Standard Time)'
-tags:
-  - code
-  - highlighting
 comments: true
 published: true
 categories:
   - .Net
+tags:
+  - 'C#'
+  - Powershell
 ---

 Syntax highlighting is a feature that displays source code, in different colors and fonts according to the category of terms.
 This feature facilitates writing in a structured language such as a programming language or a markup language as both structures and syntax errors are visually distinct.
 Highlighting does not affect the meaning of the text itself; it is intended only for human readers.[^1]